chmitch/AIAdjacent/Student/05-AMLDesigner.md

    7. Add "Evaluate Model"
    8. Run the trained model
       1. Create Training Compute
-3. Examine Model and output of each "Pill"
+1. Examine Model and output of each "Pill"
-4. Create "Inferencing Pipeline"
+1. Create "Inferencing Pipeline"
-5. "Publish" to Endpoint
+1. "Publish" to Endpoint
    1. Create AKS Cluster
-6. Examine in "Endpoints"
+1. Examine in "Endpoints"
-7. Use the Swagger api to create Postman calls
+1. Use the Swagger api to create Postman calls
    1. Use "Import from Link"
-8. Test Postman calls for service health
+1. Test Postman calls for service health
-9. Test Postman calls for inference output
+1. Test Postman calls for inference output
-10. Add into Power BI dataflow
+1. Add into Power BI dataflow
-   1. "AI Insights"
+   1. Use "AI Insights" to find your model

 ## Hints